Answers to Common Questions

 letter or in an email from Oregon Tech Online.

-Your student ID number is used to log into Web for Student and CASHNet.
+Your student ID number is used to identify you.
 Keep

 this number handy or memorize it as you will use it frequently.